sharepointoscar/devopsoscar.github.io/_posts/2019-02-04-deploy-jenkins-to-your-k8s-cluster-using-a-custom-docker-image-that-uses-jenkins-configuration-as-code-jcasc.md

 title: >-
   Deploy Jenkins to your K8s cluster using a custom Docker image that uses
   Jenkins Configuration as Code (JCasC)
-subtitle: Playing with Jenkins Configuration as Code locally
+subtitle: Playing with Jenkins Configuration as Code, deploy to GKE and Minikube
 image: 'https://jenkins.io/images/logos/JCasC/JCasC.png'
 tags:
   - Docker